hypothesis/onboarding/docs/commits_and_prs.md

 and use it throughout their interfaces.
 Use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood) because it's short and clear.[^1]

-#### What should go in PR titles and bodies?

-For single-commit PRs GitHub pre-fills the title and body from the commit message.
-You might add some more details to the PR body yourself: screenshots, testing instructions, review notes.
-Multi-commit PR titles can follow the same style as for single commits, the PR title and body can document the PR as a whole while commit messages can add detail to individual commits.

 [^1]: Using the imperative mood means writing your commit title as if giving the code a command to change itself, for example
   <b>Refactor foo service for readability</b> (not <q>Foo service refactoring</q>) or